Jessica Giles: Cosmopolitan

 In January 2018, Giles was appointed digital director of Cosmopolitan magazine.
 By the end of May she had revamped the magazine's digital presence.
 Cosmopolitan saw an increase in traffic from 15 million visitors a year in February 2018 to 41 million visitors a year later, and digital subscriptions grew 185% from 85,060 to 242,075 between December 2016 and December 2018.
 In October 2018, Giles was named editor-in-chief of Cosmopolitan.
-As editor-in-chief, Giles oversees the print magazine, website, video, social, Snapchat and product extensions of the brand.
+As editor-in-chief, Giles oversaw the print magazine, website, video, social, Snapchat and product extensions of the brand.
 In 2019, Giles was named Adweeks Editor of the Year.

+In August 2024, Giles stepped down from the role and was succeeded by Willa Bennett.